NVIDIA/libcudacxx/docs/readme.md

 ## `cuda::` and `cuda::std::`

-When used with NVCC, NVIDIA C++ Standard Library facilities live in their own header hierarchy and namespace with the same structure as, but distinct from, the host compiler's Standard Library:
+When used with NVCC, libcu++ facilities live in their own header hierarchy and namespace with the same structure as, but distinct from, the host compiler's Standard Library:

 * `std::`/`<*>`: Your host compiler's Standard Library that works in `__host__` code only.
-    When using NVCC, the NVIDIA Standard Library does not replace or interfere with host compiler's Standard Library.
+    When using NVCC, libcu++ does not replace or interfere with host compiler's Standard Library.
 * `cuda::std::`/`<cuda/std/*>`: Strictly conforming implementations of
       facilities from the Standard Library that work in `__host__ __device__` code.